- Y.SH

 - 0 comments

 The term "Ash" is used to describe thick Persian soups that are cooked with different ingredients.
 In Farsi, we call a chef "Ashpaz," a person who cooks Ash.
-Reshteh, on the other hand, means noodles, and Ash Reshteh means a thick soup with noodles.
+Reshteh, on the other hand, means noodles, and Ash Reshteh 'simply means noodle soup.

-Ash, or thick soups, comes in many variations all over Iran, And it is one of the most popular and nutritious snack among Iranians.
+Ash, or thick soups, comes in many variations all over Iran, And it is one of the most popular and nutritious foods among Iranians.

 What is Ash Reshteh?